sherinmatt/web-scraping-challenge/README.md

   * Mars Hemispheres

- Lastly, utilized MongoDB and Flask to create HTML Mars web page.
+ Lastly, the goal was to utilize MongoDB and Flask to create HTML Mars web page.